Introduction to Hair Loss in Women

 Possible Side Effects and How to Handle Them

-Let’s keep it real—nothing’s perfect, including Minoxidil for women.
+Let’s face it—nothing’s perfect, including Minoxidil for women.

 Scalp Irritation

-Some redness, dryness, or itchiness is common.
-Use a gentle moisturizer or try switching to foam.
+A little redness, dryness, or itchiness is not uncommon.
+Use a soft moisturizer or switch to foam.

 Unwanted Facial Hair Growth